Mentoring: the Future of Coaching…

 We can listen for how the client makes meaning in the world, and how they make sense of it, and thus how complexly they think.
 This allows us to determine what they can become capable of, rather than how they perform right now.
-From a Mentoring perspective, this requires guided facilitation and a level of “scaffolding” to help the client develop Vertically.
+From a Mentoring perspective, this requires guided facilitation and a level of “scaffolding” to help the client develop dynamically.

 So, to my point which I have continued from my previous post: a Coach cannot listen for complexity unless the Coach is of a sufficiently-high level of complexity themselves.
 So any Coach who is at a lower level than their client is in effect, ineffective.

-Once a Coach becomes aware of their own level of thinking complexity, and the need to Develop themselves Vertically, they will move from Coaching to Mentoring, in my experience, in order to properly help and guide their client’s Development.
+Once a Coach becomes aware of their own level of thinking complexity, and the need to Develop themselves Dynamically, they will move from Coaching to Mentoring, in my experience, in order to properly help and guide their client’s Development.